 However, if a key start generator also features rope and grip start, you turn on the engine with the key by turning the key clockwise until it is in the 12 O’ Clock position.

-To start a generator with a recoil starter pull the rope lightly until you feel some resistance, then apply a fast pull.
+To start a generator with a recoil starter, pull the rope lightly (slowly) until you feel some resistance, then apply a fast pull.

 To start a generator with key starter, turn the key clockwise.
 Do not use the key for more than 5 seconds at a time.
 If the key fails to start allow sufficient time for the starter to cool before trying again.
 Once the generator starts you should move to step 8.

 The choke must now be moved back to its rest position.
-This is usually done for most generators by moving the rod from left to right.
+This is usually done for most generators by moving the rod from left to right or pushing the choke in.
 This should be done once the generator starts.